Photographer Mike Gatty directs participants at this Las Vegas green screen photo booth

 COVID-19 green screen photo booth setup for Travel and Adventure Show

-Our diagram for the Travel and Adventure Show green screen Experiential Photo Marketing Booth
+Our diagram for the Travel and Adventure Show green screen Experiential Photo Marketing Booth.

 For experiential photo marketing to survive during the COVID-19 pandemic, the “experiential” part will need to be carefully thought out by organizers.
 What worked and was successful under past circumstances just won’t work during a global pandemic.
 But the hunger by participants to have new experiences — especially after being cooped up in the walls of their home — creates a huge demand for marketing.
 With creativity, you can tap that demand and be successful as an event photographer.
 The path forward, which seemed unknown just a month ago, is becoming clear.
 (Unlike my writing.)